gojimmypi/osp/realm/README.md

 ## Known Visual Studio Issues

+Project files were designed with Visual Studio 2022 version 17.11.5.

+Some minor issues are known:

+### Project Reload Path Replacements

-Occasionally the project files may spotaneously reload, replacing all parameterized values with current fixed paths.
+Occasionally the project files may spontaneously reload, replacing all parameterized values with current fixed paths.

 This should be fine for typical end-users, but is highly undesired for developers wishing to contribute changes to project files.